Pandeyashish17/vs-code-extension-medium-blog/README.md

-# WDS Blog Search
+# Ashish Pandey Blog Medium

-This extension lets you search for any of Web Dev Simplified's blog articles from within VSCode.
+This extension lets you search for any of the articles from ashish pandey  within VSCode.

 ## Features

-Run the command `Search WDS Blog` and then search for any query to narrow the list of articles to your search.
+Run the command `Search Medium` and then search for any query to narrow the list of articles to your search.